-- Providing confirmation and evidence that the facility is in Condition A/B as part of the handover of the new facility. - Initial measurement relating to the energy outcome (this will not form the basis of funding). - Providing confirmation and evidence that the underlying facility infrastructure is capable of supporting a minimum a 11Gbps service to at least one point in every learning and teaching space throughout the facility (this releases the 25-year flow of annual outcome payments).

-- Providing confirmation and evidence of the number of new jobs supported by the construction phase of the project (this releases the outcome payment which is made in years 1 and 2). - Providing confirmation and evidence of the embodied carbon target that has been met using appropriate BRE IMPACT methodology.
+- Providing confirmation and evidence that the facility is in Condition A/B as part of the handover of the new facility. - Initial measurement relating to the energy outcome (this will not form the basis of funding). - Providing confirmation and evidence that the underlying facility infrastructure is capable of supporting a minimum a 1Gbps service to at least one point in every learning and teaching space throughout the facility (this releases the 25-year flow of annual outcome payments). - Providing confirmation and evidence of the number of new jobs supported by the construction phase of the project (this releases the outcome payment which is made in years 1 and 2).

-No further evidence for the digital, economic growth or embodied carbon outcomes will be sought in future years.
+No further evidence for the digital or economic growth outcomes will be sought in future years.